nextgis/docs_toolbox/source/googlesheets2layer.rst

 ========================

 Tool creates or updates point vector layer in NextGIS Web using Google Sheets.
-Spreadsheet must contain 'lat' and 'lon' fields and be accessible for reading via shared link.
+Spreadsheet must be accessible for reading via shared link.

+There are two ways to store coordinates for this tool:

-Coordinate reference system - WGS84.
+1. Coumns 'lat' and 'lon', Coordinate reference system - WGS84.
+2. Google maps links to locations.

 Input: